aruba/pyhpesse/README.md

 login = HPESecureServiceEdgeApiLogin(api_token="your API Token","verify_ssl=False)
 ```

+> [!WARNING]
+> Never expose your credentials directly in your scripts.
+The above is just an example for completeness.

-Find an API you want to use, by prefixing  `AdminApi.`  in your IDE and Intellisense will show the available APIs available.
-Each of the top level API category names are available as a module.
+Find an API you want to use, by prefixing  `AdminApi.`  in your IDE and Intellisense will show the available APIs.
+Each of the top level API category names are available within the module.

 The example below prints the status of the SSE Connectors.
 You must pass in the login variable to execute to function correctly.